What is crisis management?

 The first step toward drafting a response plan is to find your weak points.
 Hold a brainstorm with your crisis team and list anything that could harm your company.
 By including employees across all departments, you’ll lower your risk of missing something critical.

-Don’t cut corners by using a generic crisis response template.
+Crisis management should be a core component of your business plan, so avoid the temptation to use a generic crisis response template.
 It’s important to customize your own business continuity plan based on the results of your weaknesses audit.
-Plans tailored to other companies may be ineffective or harmful to your business.
+Plans tailored to other companies may be ineffective or even harmful to your business.

 At a minimum, your crisis plan should address the following: